splunk/public-o11y-docs/apm/intro-to-apm.rst

     - Tag Spotlight
     - :ref:`apm-tag-spotlight`

-  * - Search all traces from all of your systems, with no sampling, so you can be confident the specific trace you need to resolve an edge case is retained.
+  * - Search all traces from all of your systems, with no sampling, to resolve an edge cases.
     - Trace Analyzer
     - :ref:`trace-analyzer`